 When he turned 12, his family sent him away to study in a small town with only 2000 residents.

-He was all by himself, he didn’t know anyone, didn’t speak the language, and didn’t understand the customs.
+He was all by himself.
+He didn’t know anyone, didn’t speak the language, didn’t understand the customs.
 It was his first time experiencing the western culture.

 He was alone, away from family and home, when he was only 12 years of age.

 He enjoyed watching his home-stay mama cook, and often asked her why she did this, and how she made that.
 She even allowed him to cook by himself in the kitchen.

 Massive Turning Point

 One night, when I was studying for finals, I got a call around midnight from Jacky.

 He said “I just got hit by a pick-up truck and my car is total lost.
 I’m feeling ok.
 Paramedics told me to stay still, because my internal organs may collapse any minute now.
 Just calling to let you know.”

 This could have been THE END of his life.